 indeed, it is the only thing that ever has.’

 As one of the original voices of the coworking movement, Ashley has been building collaborative communities since 2003 in Toronto and Seattle.
 Ashley now resides in Vancouver to focus her energy on the 312 Main project.
 As an artist and serial entrepreneur, Ashley is in her element while destroying the term ‘impossible’ and creating opportunities for unexpected and meaningful human connections.

-Through her organizations Foundery and Creative Blueprint, Ashley has been recognized as a leader in the coworking industry and she mentors emerging collaborative networks around the world to help create impactful community initiatives.
+Through her organizations Foundery and Creative Blueprint, Ashley is recognized as a leader in the coworking industry and she mentors emerging collaborative networks around the world to help create impactful community initiatives.